France Immigration 2025 | Passeport Talent, Work Visa, French Tech | BleuLex Law

 Family Reunification

-Holders of a work permit or stable residence permit can bring certain family members:
+Holders of a stable residence permit can bring family members:

 Frequently Asked Questions